33onethird/feature-extraction/README.md

 Both programs are written in Java and thereby require a Java Runtime Environment (8 or higher) installed.

-In addition to the apktool, the FeatureExtractor requires the files apicalls_suspicious.txt and jellybean_allmappings.txt to be present in the working directory.
+In addition, the FeatureExtractor requires the files apicalls_suspicious.txt and jellybean_allmappings.txt to be present in the working directory.
 #### apicalls_suspicious.txt
 contains suspicious api calls used by malware. obtained from the team of the original DREBIN paper.